The state’s administrative authority has to be subservient to government development functionality, says economist and banker Dr Haseeb A Drabu.

 Finally on the issue of economic reconstruction.

-The need for reconstruction arises from the facts that the state has gone through twenty years of civil strife, we have gone through 60 years of centralised planning which bears no relevance to the structure of J&K
+The need for reconstruction arises from the facts that the state has gone through twenty years of civil strife, and we have gone through 60 years of centralised planning which bears no relevance to the structure of J&K

 It we have an industrial policy without having an industry.
 We do not have industries, we have enterprises.
-We have 3,75,000 enterprises who have survived civil strife for the last 20 years, are making profits, and employing 7 lac people profitably.
+We have 3,75,000 enterprises that have survived civil strife for the last 20 years, are making profits, and employing 7 lac people profitably.

-Instead of having an industrial policy we could better do with a small enterprise policy, which is not looking at fiscal concessions or subsidies.
+Instead of having an industrial policy, we could better do with a small enterprise policy, which is not looking at fiscal concessions or subsidies.
 We have got a very bad name over the years with subsidies.

 The economy of J&K is faced with two distinct, though mutually reinforcing sets of problems.